craftercms/docs/source/by-role/system-admin/installation-and-configuration/index.rst

 ^^^^^^^^^
 Authoring
 ^^^^^^^^^
-Below you'll find instructions how to enhance the authoring environment performance and how to setup various things for your authoring install
+In this section you'll find instructions how to enhance the authoring environment performance and how to setup various things for your authoring install.

+To change hosts and ports in your authoring install, see :ref:`authoring-environment-installation-hosts-and-ports`

 .. toctree::
    :maxdepth: 1

-   authoring/change-hosts-ports-on-your-auth-install
    configuration/studio/navigating-main-menu
    configuration/studio/users-groups-management
    ../../common/staging